nrobinson2000/po-util/README.md

 By default, `po-util` changes the trigger DFU Mode baud rate to `19200`, as it is a more friendly baud rate for Linux Distributions.
-To make your device(s) recognize this baud rate, you must run `po DEVICE upgrade`.
+To make your device(s) recognize this baud rate, you must run `po DEVICE_TYPE upgrade`.
 This will also update the system firmware on your device(s).

 If you wish to use the default Particle DFU Mode baud rate, you may change the